 Actually, there is no clear scientific definition of “Artificial Intelligence (AI)”, but one common understanding is to interpret AI as learning systems that are observed by humans as “intelligent”.
-A more definite description is difficult to achieve, since the term “intelligence” already lacks a clear rationalization.
+A more definite description is difficult to achieve since the term “intelligence” already lacks a clear rationalization.

-Concerning Automotive applications, representative and mostly known AI related functions in today’s and future cars include Automated Driving (AD) applications in terms of object sensing, object recognizing and deciding about resulting reactions.
+Concerning Automotive applications, representative and mostly known AI-related functions in today’s and future cars include Automated Driving (AD) applications in terms of object sensing, object recognizing and deciding about resulting reactions.
 Such applications are usually associated with very high computing performance in the ~100k DMIPs range.

 The lower application layer, which is concerned with conventional real-time actuator control in terms of “vehicle motion” activities like propulsion, steering and braking, may on a first glance not be a main target to gain from the new hype of the AI and ML technologies.
-It would seem that for today and most likely in future, this layer will continue to be realized with regular microcontrollers having limited embedded performance (up to 10k DMIPs), due to everlasting cost pressure.
+It would seem that for today and most likely in the future, this layer will continue to be realized with regular microcontrollers having limited embedded performance (up to 10k DMIPs), due to everlasting cost pressure.

 However, exactly the opposite is true!

 The real-time actuator control applications of the “vehicle motion” categories are especially challenged by various new requirements (e.g., EURO7 legislation) that lead to increased algorithm complexity and generate the need for much higher performance levels and larger communication bandwidth.
 All this will be made possible without a mentionable cost adder – which is very typical for automotive control applications.

 How will the much higher performance requirement for AI and ML functions with conventionally cost-balanced MCU systems be realized?
 The answer lies in specialized HW-accelerators which are implemented as co-processors embedded within the MCU silicon.